Explore Edgar Allan Poe’s Baltimore Legacy

 Edgar Allan Poe’s great-grandfather established the family in Baltimore in 1755.
 Poe lived with his aunt in a small duplex on North Amity Street in Baltimore from about 1832 until the fall of 1835.
 During this period, he composed poetry, wrote literary criticism and penned some of his earliest short stories like “MS. Found in a Bottle” and “Berenice.”
 Visit the Poe House and Museum to see the writing desk and chair where he created some of his famous work.

 Raise a Glass

 Poe’s death is shrouded in mystery—he was found in a gutter in Fell’s Point and suffered from delirium for days before passing—but it’s widely believed that the city’s oldest bar was one of his last stops before his death.
 The Horse You Came In On Saloon opened in 1775 and today it’s known for its dive bar vibe and live music, but also enjoys the occasional ghost sighting.
 Want to learn more?
 Hear the stories on a tour with Baltimore Ghost Tours.

 Visit his Grave

 Westminster Hall, one of the most historic half-acres in Baltimore, is an architectural landmark.
-The imposing brick church was built in the early 1850s and several early mayors of Baltimore, heroes of the American Revolution rest alongside Poe and his wife, Virginia.
+The imposing brick church was built in the early 1850s and several early mayors of Baltimore and heroes of the American Revolution rest alongside Poe and his wife, Virginia.
 Group tours of Westminster Burying Ground and Catacombs can be arranged year-round for groups of 15 people, minimum.

 View his Work

-The George Peabody Library in Mount Vernon also houses some rare Poe books and a number of original letters he wrote to novelist and politician John P. Kennedy, as well as a large collection of musical settings for his writings.
+The George Peabody Library in Mount Vernon also houses rare Poe books and a number of original letters he wrote to novelist and politician John P. Kennedy, as well as a large collection of musical settings for his writings.